amplify-studios/p2p-chat/apps/web/public/About.md

 ## Our Team

-We are a small team from Thessaloniki, Greece. ...
+We are a small team from Thessaloniki, Greece.
+Have a look at our profiles:

 - **Konstantinos Despoinidis ([KDesp73](https://github.com/KDesp73))**
 - **Konstantinos Mokas ([creatorkostas](https://github.com/creatorkostas))**